 What is Banksia Spinulosa?

-Originating from Eastern parts of Australia, the hairpin banksia is considered to be a medium sized (6 to 12 foot) shrub, growing to as large as 30 to 60 feet.
+Similar to Banksia serrata originating from Australia (find out more about Banksia serrata here), the hairpin banksia is considered to be a medium sized (6 to 12 foot) shrub, growing to as large as 30 to 60 feet.

 The Banksia species was in fact named in commemoration of the famous botanist Sir Joseph Banks who had travelled extensively with Captain Cook.

 Spinulosa refers to the long, narrow, spindle-like leaves that it possesses.
 These leaves are about 1 to 3 inches long.
 The banksia has the ability to grow in both warmer and cooler climates, is rather frost tolerant but does not do well in highly humid environments.

 Did you know that the banksia species can live up to 100 years?
 That 100 years of vibrance in your backyard.
 The plant also produces a nutrient rich pollen, which attracts bees, butterflies and birds.
 As such, banksias are considered great pollinators and very beneficial to your local ecosystems.

 Did you know that Empress Josephine, the wife of Napoleon Bonaparte, had cultivated many Banksia varieties for the garden at Malmaison in Paris?
 Their allure truly has stretched the seas.